 Cocaine is a highly addictive stimulant made from the coca plant that is commonly sold in a fine, white, crystalline powder.
 Sold on the street, it’s typically diluted with substances such as cornstarch, baking soda, flour, sugar, boric acid, laxatives, amphetamines, and talcum powder to take advantage of unknowing buyers.
 Cocaine directly affects the brain and is one of the oldest known psychoactive substances.
 Taking cocaine results in an intense high with an immediate feeling of euphoria.

 Cocaine can be ingested either by snorting, injecting with a needle, or even by rubbing it on your gums.
 All three options allow for the cocaine to hit the bloodstream quickly.
 In some instances, someone might even choose to smoke cocaine.
 Crack cocaine is the only form of cocaine that is smokable on its own.

 How Does Cocaine Affect the Brain?

 When cocaine enters the system, it attaches itself to the dopamine receptors in the brain.
 Dopamine is a natural chemical our bodies and brains develop that’s used as a sort of reward system for our body.
 When our dopamine levels are high, we feel good and happy.
-The dopamine lets us know that things are good.
+Dopamine lets us know that things are good.

 Normally, dopamine recycles back into the cell that released it, shutting off the signal between nerve cells.
 However, cocaine prevents dopamine from being recycled, causing large amounts to build up in the space between two nerve cells, stopping their normal communication.
 The flood of dopamine as a result of cocaine use is what causes the addiction to develop.
 After a while, it gets the point where the brain needs so much dopamine that the only way it can get enough is with prolonged cocaine use.